atterdag/copilotdemo/README.md

 ![](images/InsertToNewFile.png)

-Let's refactor compose file to listen to port 8888, but first, open the `compose.yml` file, select all, and bringing up the Copilot function in the editor by pressing `CTRL-i` and type:
+Let's change compose file to listen to port 8888, but first, open the `compose.yml` file, select all, and bringing up the Copilot function in the editor by pressing `CTRL-i` and type:

 ```
-can you refactor this compose file to listen to port 8888
+can you change this compose file to listen to port 8888
 ```

 Accept the change and save the file.